openvinotoolkit/model_server/docs/parameters.md

 Changing batch size in this kind of models can be done with network reshaping by setting `shape` parameter appropriately.

 ### Model reshaping in OpenVINO&trade; Model Server
-- `shape` parameter is optional and it takes precedence over batch_size parameter.
+- `shape` is an optional parameter that takes precedence over the batch_size parameter.
 When the shape is defined as an argument, it ignores the batch_size value.

-- The shape argument can change the model enabled in the model server to fit the required parameters.
+- The shape argument can change the model enabled in the Model Server to fit the required parameters.
 It accepts 3 forms of the values:
     - "auto" phrase - model server will be reloading the model with the shape matching the input data matrix.
     - a tuple e.g. (1,3,224,224) - it defines the shape to be used for all incoming requests for models with a single input
     - a dictionary of tuples e.g. {input1:(1,3,224,224),input2:(1,3,50,50)} - it defines a shape of every included input in the model